kordless/swarm-ghost/README.md

 * A Giant Swarm [account](https://giantswarm.io).
 * The **swarm** command line client [installed](http://docs.giantswarm.io/reference/installation/).
 * A functional install of [boot2docker](https://github.com/kordless/boot2docker-ing).
+* An [Amazon AWS account](http://aws.amazon.com/) to use for backups.

-The [swarm-ngrok cookbook](https://github.com/kordless/swarm-ngrok#prerequisites) has more details on fulfilling the prerequisites, if you get stuck.
+The [swarm-ngrok cookbook](https://github.com/kordless/swarm-ngrok#prerequisites) has more details on fulfilling the prerequisites for Giant Swarm stuff, if you get stuck.

 ### Video Walkthrough